DIGITAL DOCUMENTS - ADA GUIDE

 There are reports in Siteimprove specifically created to help with your site's ADA maintenance and health.
 These reports include misspellings, broken links, readability, ADA scores, and top-visited pages.
 Learn how to access these reports here.

 The Siteimprove report dashboards are College of Ag and Extension: Communicator's "Content Report," College of Ag and Extension: Web Admin "Content Report" and College of Ag and Extension: Web Admin "Accessibility report."
 To find department-specific information, choose your department in the Group dropdown selector.
+Or you can access directly here once you have a Siteimprove account established:

 Your web content needs to be accessible and usable to everyone regardless of any disability.